Baduit/PainPerdu/README.md

 | -n             | decrement the value pointed by the cursor of n
 | #id            | define of a reference id to the current location of the cursor, it can override an existing reference
 | @id            | move the cursor to the reference id
-| :id            | define a label id at the step, it can override an existing label
-| *id            | move the step to the label id
+| *id            | move the step to the label id, the next instruction executed will be the instruction pointed by the label
 | ?              | the next instruction is executed only if the case at the cursor is not equal to 0
 | ?n             | the next instruction is executed only if the case at the cursor by is equal to n
 | !id            | the next instruction is executed if the cursor is not at the reference id